Import and export flows

 Export a flow

-There are three ways to export a flow:
+There are three ways to export flows:

-- When editing a flow, click Share, and then click Export.
+Export by sharing: When editing a flow, click Share, and then click Export.

 /flows/download